What shapes Granite Bay fire-prep work?

 Granite Bay parcels off Auburn-Folsom Road, Douglas Boulevard, and Cavitt-Stallman Road are typically 1-5 acre horse and estate properties — large oak canopy, grass understory, multiple outbuildings (barns, hay storage, run-in sheds), and long fence lines.
 The fuel profile is grass-dominated in summer and gets serious in late-July through October.
 Most of Granite Bay sits at the edge of State Responsibility Area, with the parcels closer to Folsom Lake and the Beals Point area carrying higher ember exposure.
 Placer County's tree ordinance is one of the more restrictive in the region, so heritage oak preservation has to be respected in any clearing scope.

-What we clear on Granite Bay horse-property work
+What does Granite Bay horse-property fire-prep clear?

 - Cured grass and weeds inside 100 feet of structures and hay storage